Not Gay Enough?

 So tell me, dearest followers, where are the bisexual guys?

-thundah-nips asked: So i decided to come out and let everyone know I'm bisexual but can you give me advice on dating or finding playmates :)
+thundah-nips said: So i decided to come out and let everyone know I'm bisexual but can you give me advice on dating or finding playmates :)

 The purpose of this blog isn’t so much about finding playmates or dating advice.
 However, I would suggest that you keep your ear to the ground for any LGBT(Q) events, not clubs as such, but more social events.